cbeust/space-invade.rs/README.md

 ## Running the emulator

-On Windows, you can just `cargo run --release`.
+On Windows, you can just `cargo run --release` (make sure you have `SDL2.dll` in the current directory).

 On macOS, you will need to install SDL2 first (`brew install sdl2`).